littlejo/killerkoda-labs/aya-prod/aya-tail-calls/restructure/step1/text.md

-As your code in `main.rs` grow up, you need to split the code into small files.
+As your `main.rs` file grows, you need to split the code into smaller files.

-Create a file `common.rs`:
+Start by editing the empty `common.rs` file:

 ```rust
 use aya_ebpf::{